 People want to work for leaders who care about them and their professional development.
 To build a team that trusts you, you must find ways to demonstrate to each member that they are valuable to you and that you care about their future.

 For busy leaders, slowing down to focus on this can feel challenging.
 To overcome this, build it into your routine.
-Establish a regular and frequent (weekly or biweekly) meeting with each person on your team where you discuss long-term projects, items that are important but perhaps not urgent, and their goals for development.
+Establish a regular and frequent (weekly or biweekly) meeting with each person on your team.
+Here, discuss long-term projects, items that are important but perhaps not urgent, and their goals for development.
 Having this on your calendar will ensure that you give each team member undivided and focused attention, and the room to discuss where they see themselves going as well.

 Address Issues Early